heptarch/heptarch.github.io/drafts/demon.md

 Like Davie Thomson and the classroom, her disquisition can barely contain it.

-And so the duke---disappointed in politics, business, the whole backward scheme of his life---
+And so the duke---disappointed in politics, business, himself, the whole backward scheme of his life---formulates the terms of an offer he will later describe as "inspired lunacy".
+Susan accepts.

 <p align="center">
   ⁂